 I addition, you can book several days / weeks in advance should this be required.
 This will enable you to book reviews, vaccinations and routine checks for a time and date to suit your circumstances.
 But please remember to cancel your appointment if it is no longer needed - or re-schedule if you can no longer make it for the time it was booked.

 Can patients please note that appointments can only be made by telephone between the hours of 08:00 and 18:00, Monday to Friday.
 Outside of these hours the telephone is diverted and there is no access to the appointment system by either NHS 24 or the on call doctor.

 For an appointment with a GP phone 01381 622000, or call in to reception, during office hours.

 You will be offered the first available appointment with an appropriate clinician within 48 hours.
 If you request a particular doctor of your choice this might take longer.
 If your problem is urgent please explain this to the receptionist, who will give you an emergency appointment for that day.
 This may not be with the doctor of your choice and you may be asked to speak to a doctor to discuss your problem.
 This will help the doctor decide how urgent your request is and how soon you need to be seen.

 If you have been asked to make an appointment for a medical examination please tell the receptionist, as you may require a half hour slot.
 Bring any documentation you have with you.
 Please note that there may be a charge for some medicals performed in the surgery and you are advised to check this with the receptionist.

 GP Consulting Times (those might change at short notice during holidays etc.):

-Mondays: Dr Iain Forth, Dr Sally Martin, Dr Suzy Walker
+Mondays: Dr Shona Forth, Dr Sally Martin, Dr Suzy Walker